michaelgwelch/loominate.net/_posts/2012-03-15-brainmess-commentary.md

 Line 58 is the "Test and Jump Backward" instruction.
 This instruction must look at the value of the current cell of the tape and if it is NOT 0 jump backward to the matching '[' character, otherwise it does nothing.
 The algorithm is the same except we are searching in the reverse order and that as we move to the left every '[' character decreases the nest level and every ']' increases the nest level.
 Also, to initialize the algorithm correctly we must on line 61 decrease the program counter by 2.
 This moves the pc to one character before the ']' instruction and guarantees that the nest level starts at 1.

-Every other character is treated as a "No Operation" instruction.
+Every other character is treated as a &#8220;No Operation&#8221; instruction.

 That is the complete program.
 I hope that it is clear what is going on.
 Please leave questions below in the comments.